Nash Equilibrium Problems of Polynomials: Solve polynomial optimization problems

-In this section, we discuss how to solve the polynomial optimization problems in Algorithms~\ref{ag:KKTSDP} and \ref{ag:allKKTSDP} by using the Lasserre type Moment-SOS hierarchy of semidefinite relaxations.
-We assume the constraining polynomial tuples $g_i$ are all nonsingular.
+In this section, we discuss how to solve occurring polynomial optimization problems in Algorithms~\ref{ag:KKTSDP} and \ref{ag:allKKTSDP}.
+For the NEP, we assume the constraining polynomial tuples $g_i$ are all nonsingular.
 Therefore, the Lagrange multipliers $\lmd_{i,j}$ can be expressed as polynomial functions $\lmd_{i,j}(\allx)$ as in \reff{polyexpr:lmdij} for all Nash equilibria.
-Note that every Nash equilibrium $\allx^*$ must satisfy the polynomial system \reff{eq:criticalpt}.
+We apply the Moment-SOS hierarchy of semidefinite relaxations \cite{HKL20,Las01,LasBk15,Lau09} for solving these polynomial optimization problems.
+New convergence results for solving these polynomial optimization problems are given due to the usage of polynomial expressions for Lagrange multipliers.